-And this is one of my favorite of the traditional honkyoku, Kinjoji Shirabe, played on a 2.7 made by Jon Kypros:
+And this is a honkyoku called Tamuke, a requiem or offering for the dead, played on a 2.7 made by Jon Kypros:

 Although honkyoku music, like any music, is composed of phrases that are made up of a series of tones, it is not music in the traditional sense.
 There is no rhythm in honkyoku, only the flowing of the breath through the shakuhachi.
 Honkyoku music also lacks melody in the traditional sense.
 There are repeating phrases in many pieces, but the character is different.
 You can find out more on my honkyoku music page.